ivoyager/ivoyager-changelogs/README.md

 * Non-HTML5 Planetarium now has a boot screen.
 * Moved pale_blue_dot.png to project directory level.
 It's boot image for our projects, but now easier to remove for external project developers.
 * Smoother progress bar progress during start and load.
 It's now linked to tasks completed by I/O thread.
+* Body object reorganized with most properties moved to "characteristics" dictionary (for non-object properties) or "components" dictionary (for objects).
+* Improvements to SaveBuilder encoding of objects; SaveBuilder optimizations.

 ## API-breaking changes
 * Class renamings:
     * QtyStrings -> QtyTxtConverter
     * ModelGeometry -> ModelController (maintains data related to body orientation in space)
-    * Properties -> BodyCharacteristics (this has both "physical characteristics" & "atmosphere" data)
     * SaverLoader -> SaveBuilder (also changed API substantially)
 * Class split: new SaveManager has save/load related functions previously in StateManager.
+* Removed class "Properties" (was subsequently renamed "BodyCharacteristics" before removal)
+* Many Body properties were moved into Body.characteristics dictionary.
 * Function name changes in StateManager.
 * Moved init related signals from ProjectBuilder to Global.
 * Renamed Global signal "gui_refresh_requested" -> "update_gui_needed".
 * Added leading underscore to ivoyager "virtual" functions: `_extension_init()` and `_project_init()`.
 (Note: subclasses can override, unlike Godot virtual functions.)
-* Changes in TableReader "build_" function signatures.
-Also renamed "conv_" functions to "convert_".
+* Changes in TableReader "build_" function signatures; renamed "conv_" functions to "convert_".

 ## Bug fixes
 * Fixes to mouse_filter in various GUIs (was preventing selection of Iapetus).
 * Fixed bug in SelectionData widget that allowed it to proliferate Labels on each game load without clearing.
 * Fixed "?" display for moon masses.
+* Fixed bug preventing "Top" view from showing whole system.